k-jingyang/k-jingyang.github.io/_posts/2021-03-31-reasoning-about-agile.md

 By solving the right problems, you increase the amount of available resources either by freeing up existing resources or by increasing the total pool of resources.
 For example, you built a feature that allows your user to complete a task in a fraction of the time he/she usually takes.
 You just freed up his/her time (a resource).

 ### Correctly identifying the problem
-Our understanding of a problem greatly affects what our solutions.
+Our understanding of a problem greatly affects what our solutions are.
 To avoid barking up the wrong tree, we need to correctly identify the problem before coming up with any solutions. **Imagine having spent many months working on a solution to find out that the problem you have previously identified was wrong or the context surrounding it has changed.** What a waste of resources.

 ### Using the right solution
 Then, why is it important to use the right solution?